markert/fili.js/README.md

     order: 100, // filter order
     Fs: 1000, // sampling frequency
     Fc: 100 // cutoff frequency
-  });
+    // forbandpass and bandstop F1 and F2 must be provided instead of Fc });

 // create a filter instance from the calculated coeffs